sbb-design-systems/sbb-angular/src/angular/migration-guide.md

 The former ghettobox module has been majorly refactored and is now called 'alert'.
 With this renaming, every class and selector name has been changed of which the automatic migration takes care of.
-Please note that also i18n keys have been changed (e.g. 'alert@@sbbAlertCloseAlert').
+Please note, that also the i18n key 'sbbGhettoboxCloseGhettobox' have been renamed to 'sbbAlertCloseAlert'.

 The `routerLink` support for `<sbb-alert>` has been replaced with the `<a sbbAlert>` selector, which allows improved configuration for linking to another site/page.